merkys/covid-lt/doc/binding-evaluator.md

 * Global contact score and the difference in contact areas as calculated by voronota-cadscore from Voronota v1.22.3149 software package [doi:10.1002/jcc.23538] from the optimized complexes.
   Difference in contact area is calculated by subtracting wild type complex area from the mutated complex contact area.

-* Binding interaction score of a protein-protein complex as calculated by EvoEF2 [doi:10.1093/bioinformatics/btz740].
+* Binding interaction score of a protein-protein complex as calculated by EvoEF2 (Git commit 38df01d) [doi:10.1093/bioinformatics/btz740].
   As EvoEF2 algorithm differs from its predecessor EvoEF, it was interesting to compare both.
-  We have found out that ddG_EvoEF brought larger increase of prediction accuracy than EvoEF1.
+  We have found out that ddG_EvoEF brought larger increase of prediction accuracy than EvoEF2.

 * Difference of corrected reaction field energies computed by subtracting wild type complex energies from the mutated complex energies calculated by DelPhi v8.5.0 [doi:10.1002/jcc.26006].
   Calculations were ran for 800 of non-linear iterations and the suggested convergence threshold value 0.0001 for maximum change of potential was used.

 * Difference in predicted binding affinity as calculated by PRODIGY v2.1.2 [doi:10.21769/BioProtoc.2124] calculated between the contacting partners in optimized wild type and mutated complexes.

-* ddG for the mutation in question as calculated by UEP [https://github.com/pepamengual/UEP] from the optimized wild type complex.
+* ddG for the mutation in question as calculated by UEP (Git commit 7a7475e) [https://github.com/pepamengual/UEP] from the optimized wild type complex.

 * Conditional log-likelihood score for mutated sequences against their wild type counterparts as calculated by Evolutionary Scale Modeling v2.0.0 [doi:10.1101/622803].